jhillyerd/labcoat/README.md

-# labui
+# labcoat

-labui is a TUI for deploying flake based [NixOS] systems.
+labcoat is a TUI for deploying flake based [NixOS] systems.
 It lets you select from a list of `nixosConfigurations` available in your flake, giving you one touch access to deploy and inspect those systems.

-labui is ideal for managing NixOS lab environments up to a couple dozen systems; particularly during the development phase where you do not yet know if your configuration works correctly.
+labcoat is ideal for managing NixOS lab environments up to a couple dozen systems; particularly during the development phase where you do not yet know if your configuration works correctly.